IvanSanchez/Leaflet.Polyline.SnakeAnim/README.md

 ### Legalese

 "THE BEER-WARE LICENSE":
-<ivan@sanchezortega.es> wrote this file.
-As long as you retain this notice you
+<ivan@sanchezortega.es> originaly wrote this file.
+Later, <pitou.games@gmail.com> enhanced this file, in order to add more feature.
-can do whatever you want with this stuff.
+As long as you retain this notice you can do whatever you want with this stuff.
 If we meet some day, and you think this stuff is worth it, you can buy me a beer in return.